ShivamJha2436/Jottr/README.md

-# Jottr - A simple Blogging Application for Jotting Down Your Ideas.
+# Jottr - Jot Down Your Ideas.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Jottr is a simple blog application just like medium for blogging.

 ## Available Scripts